Hugh Alexander

 Mr. C. H. O'D. Alexander, CMG, CBE, one of the most gifted British chess masters, has died at the age of 64.
 He was twice British chess champion.

 Conel Hugh O'Donel Alexander was born in Cork on April 19, 1909, the son of Professor C. W. L. Alexander.
-He was educated at King Edward's High School and King's College, Cambridge, where he took first-class honors in mathematics.
+He was educated at King Edward's High School and King's College, Cambridge, where he took first-class honours in mathematics.
 From 1932 to 1938 he taught at Winchester, and from 1938 to 1939 he worked for the John Lewis Partnership.

 During the Second World War he was attached to the Foreign Office.
 After the war, until 1971, he worked for the Government Communications Headquarters at Cheltenham.